blackbaud/skyux/CONTRIBUTING.md

 ## Unit tests

+For new components, we recommend that you reach out to the SKY UX team for a "soft" review of the initial implementation before you write unit tests.
+This allows you to make requested changes to your code before writing the tests.
+For tips and techniques on testing Angular applications, see the [Angular testing guidelines](https://angular.io/guide/testing).

 ### Code coverage

 All new code requires 100 percent unit test code coverage.
 This doesn't guarantee that every use case is accounted for, but anything less than 100 percent code coverage guarantees that at least one use case is not accounted for.
-This can be verified by running tests with npm run watch and viewing the code coverage results in `./coverage/index.html`.
+This can be verified by running tests with `npm run test:affected` and viewing the code coverage results in `./coverage/index.html`.
 You can launch this straight from disk and view the SKY UX unit test code coverage results in your default web browser.

-### Naming convention
+### Naming conventions

-Unit tests should follow the Angular guidelines for naming and storing spec files.
+Unit tests should follow the [Angular guidelines](https://angular.io/styleguide#!#naming) for naming and storing spec files.
 Name tests after the components or services that they test, and place them in the same folders as their components or services.
 For example, the test file for `foo/foo.component.ts` should be `foo/foo.component.spec.ts`.

 ### Run tests

 To run unit tests from the command line, use the `npm run test:affected` command.
 To run unit tests and watch the file system for changes, use the command `npx nx test <library> --watch`.
 SKY UX styles are loaded when running unit tests, so CSS rules defined in SKY UX take effect during tests.
-This allows you to check the expected computed style of elements with properties, such as the HTML hidden property, that only take effect when SKY UX styles are loaded.
+This allows you to check the expected computed style of elements with properties, such as the HTML `hidden` property, that only take effect when SKY UX styles are loaded.

 ## Accessibility tests

-All new components and changes to existing components require passing accessibility tests.
+All new components and changes to existing components require accessibility tests.
 This includes automated tests to run during unit tests as well as code review and manual keyboard tests.
 For more information about accessibility tests, see the [accessibility section of the SKY UX documentation](https://developer.blackbaud.com/skyux/learn/accessibility).

 ## Visual regression tests